 In many countries, people make traditional meals on the very special day.
 In Poland, it is known as Wigilla and it symbolizes the happiness of the coming year.
 In Italy, people have seven fishes and lentils during this time as they believe it ensures their wealth and luck throughout the coming year.

-These are a few customs and traditions followed during Christmas throughout many countries of the world.
-Whatever the customs are, the underlying meaning of Christmas is to stay happy and share happiness with all.
+While these customs and traditions are followed during Christmas throughout many countries of the world, the underlying meaning of Christmas is to stay happy and share happiness with all.